Understanding Duty of Care in a Nursing Home Abuse Case

 Contact an Experienced Lawyer to Learn More

 If you suspect that your loved one was injured because of a breach of duty of care, it may benefit you to speak with an nursing home abuse attorney at PKSD.
-Our experienced team may be able to help you navigate the complex system of federal and state nursing home laws to establish liability on the part of the nursing home.
+Our experienced team of attorneys may be able to help you navigate the complex system of federal and state nursing home laws to establish liability on the part of the nursing home.
 If we determine that you have a case, we are prepared to protect your love one’s rights and pursue maximum compensation for the harm that your loved one suffered.

 Contact us today to schedule a 100 percent free consultation.